All photos © Robin and Arlene Karpan

 If you want to find where all of the covered bridges are located, this New Brunswick government website has a map with directions to all of the bridges.
 Tourism New Brunswick has extensive information on travel throughout the province, as well as more details on many of the covered bridges.

-Other posts on Photojourneys on New Brunswick that you might enjoy:
+Other articles on New Brunswick on Photojourneys that you might enjoy

 I absolutely love reading about your journeys and seeing the photos!